Melbourne Cup Odds

 Currently, at least 100 horses are in contention for the 2021 Melbourne Cup, with more to go on the longlist when some of the three-year-olds prove themselves worthy.

-Ultimately, however, some will drop out due to lack of form or injury, the handicapper will publish the given weights and eventually when November 2nd rolls around there will be a maximum of 24 runners in the gate for safety reasons.
+Ultimately, however, some will drop out due to lack of form or injury, the handicapper will publish the given weights and eventually when November 2nd rolls around there will be a maximum of 24 runners in the gate for safety reasons (click the link to learn more about the Melbourne Cup runners).

 That much-anticipated final field will be announced on Victoria Derby Day, three days before the Melbourne Cup on Saturday 30th October.